-Range: In North America elk are found from northeastern British Columbia southeast to southern Manitoba, south to southern Arizona and New Mexico, and along the Pacific Coast from Vancouver Island to northern California.
-In addition, they have been introduced as a game species and as ranch livestock in many areas.
+Range: Northeastern British Columbia southeast to southern Manitoba, south to southern Arizona/New Mexico, and along Pacific Coast from Vancouver Island to northern California.
+Have been introduced as a game species in many areas.